anushka012399/Mobile_App_Success_Prediction/Readme.md

 # Mobile App Success and Rating Prediction Based On App Features
-This was made by me during the 6th semester(2020) for Foundations of Data Science.<br>
 A Linear Regression model was built to predict the rating and success of an application based on several factors of an application.<br><br>
 ***Dataset Description***<br>
 The dataset, ‘Google Play Store Apps’ was obtained from Kaggle and used for this